 Our historical net tangible book value (deficit) per share represents our total tangible assets, less total liabilities divided by the number of shares of outstanding common stock as of June 30, 2021, or 24,177,313 shares.
 The historical net tangible deficit of our common stock as of June 30, 2021 was \$(63.2) million, or \$(2.61) per share.
-Our pro forma net tangible book value as of June 30, 2021 was \$(10.7) million, or \$(0.36) per share.
-Pro forma net tangible book value as of June 30, 2021 was \$(10.7) million, or \$(0.36) per share.
-Pro forma net tangible book value represents the amount of our total tangible assets, less our total liabilities, divided by the pro forma number of shares of our common stock outstanding after giving effect to the conversion of our convertible affiliated note into an aggregate of 5,076,654 shares of common stock upon the closing of this offering, based upon the initial public offering price of \$12.00 per share.
+Our pro forma net tangible book value as of June 30, 2021 was \$(10.7) million, or \$(0.37) per share.
+Pro forma net tangible book value represents the amount of our total tangible assets, less our total liabilities, divided by the pro forma number of shares of our common stock outstanding after giving effect to the conversion of our convertible affiliated note into an aggregate of 4,686,142 shares of common stock upon the closing of this offering, which assumes an initial offering price of \$13.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus.

-After giving effect to the conversion of our convertible affiliated note as described above and our sale of 3,333,334 shares of common stock in this offering at the initial public offering price of \$12.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2021 would have been approximately \$23.6 million, or \$0.72 per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$1.09 per share to existing stockholders and an immediate dilution of \$11.28 per share to investors participating in this offering.
+After giving effect to the conversion of our convertible affiliated note as described above and our sale of 4,000,000 shares of common stock in this offering at an assumed initial public offering price of \$13.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2021 would have been approximately \$34.8 million, or \$1.06 per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$1.43 per share to existing stockholders and an immediate dilution of \$11.94 per share to investors participating in this offering.